ebuchman/blog/content/posts/properties-of-money.md

 keep things *liquid*.
 This was done first of all by forming clearing consortia that could net out flows, and second by creating vouchers they called "reserves" that could function as an MoE within the clearing union.
-Concerns continue to abound as to the problem of responsibly issuing such reserves.
+Concerns continue to abound as to the problem of responsibly issuing such reserves, most commonly today in the context of an explosion of reserves on the balance sheet of the world's central banks.
+What the central banks don't seem to understand is that the process which had previously generated liquidity for the UoA of the USD was the MoE of the eurodollar system, and that system collapsed in 2007.
+CBs are trying to take responsibility for the MoE onto their own balance sheets, but (1) the scale of their response, huge as they've been, pale in comparison to the liquidity lost, (2) the CBs are too far removed from the real economy, and (3) the collective result of their action is growth in moral hazard and accelerated wealth transfer from the poor to the rich.
+It is a remarkable heist playing out in plain sight.

-Curiously, the history of economic thought has largely failed to theorize correctly about this tension in the structure of the payments graph - about the problem of liquidity - despite a complex and sophisticated payments system developing before and alongside it in the form of Europe's great banking networks.
+Historically, economic thought had largely failed to theorize correctly about this tension in the structure of the payments graph - about the problem of liquidity - despite a complex and sophisticated payments system developing before and alongside it in the form of Europe's great banking networks.